hunThubSpace/BB-BugBountyBash/README.md

 ---

 ### 5. **`bb_subdomain_dns_rapiddns`**
-The `bb_subdomain_dns_rapiddns` function fetches and lists unique subdomains for a specified domain using the RapidDNS service.
-It accepts either a single domain as an argument or multiple domains from standard input, utilizing `curl` to retrieve the data and filtering the results to include only subdomains that match the input domain, while ensuring the output is sorted and unique.
+Fetches and lists unique subdomains for a specified domain using the RapidDNS service.

 ```sh
 bb_subdomain_dns_rapiddns() {